Supporting people in hospitals across South Australia through vital health and medical research and improved patient care.

 “I can’t say I feel proud of myself, but I can say I’m proud of where I’ve come from.
 I got over the accident and I got my life back.
 I’ve gotten over the pain, the depression and anxiety and I’m back to the happy-go-lucky Scottie that I was before.”

-You can find out more about the research the Prosthetics team at TQEH here and if you would like to be able to conduct and if you would like to provide support for research in this area, please contact us and we can chat to you about how you can make this a reality!
-Call 8244 1100 or email email@example.com.
+If you would like to support the Prosthetics team’s research at TQEH please contact us and we can chat to you about how you can make this a reality!
+Call 8244 1100 or email firstname.lastname@example.org.

 Would you like to support research in this area?